NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Experiments

-\item \textbf{Supernet Training Settings.} We insert layer normalization~\cite{ba2016layer} into each building operator to normalize varying subnet statistics during supernet training.
+\item \textbf{Supernet Training Settings.} We insert layer normalization~\cite{ba2016layer} into each building operator to stablize supernet training.
 Our choice of hyperparameters is robust over different NASRec search spaces and recommender system benchmarks.
-We train the supernet for only 1 epoch with Adagrad optimizer, an initial learning rate of 0.04, a cosine learning rate schedule~\cite{loshchilov2016sgdr}, and a batch size 256 to perform sufficient path sampling on target recommender system benchmarks. \end{itemize}
+We train the supernet for only 1 epoch with Adagrad optimizer, an initial learning rate of 0.12, a cosine learning rate schedule~\cite{loshchilov2016sgdr} on target recommender system benchmarks. \end{itemize}

 Finally, we present the details of regularized evolution and model selection strategies over NASRec search spaces. \begin{itemize}[noitemsep,leftmargin=*] \item \textbf{Regularized Evolution.} Despite the large size of \textit{NASRec-Full} and \textit{NASRec-small}, we employ an efficient configuration of regularized evolution to seek the optimal subnets from supernet.
-Specifically, we maintain a population of 64 architectures and run regularized evolution for 100 iterations.
-In each iteration, we first pick up the best architecture from 32 sampled architectures from the population as the parent architecture, and generate 16 child architectures to update the population.
-Following the aforementioned ``Adaptive Mutation Strategy'', each child architecture is derived from the parent architecture with 5 mutations.
-We decay the number of mutations by 1 every 20 iterations.
+Specifically, we maintain a population of 128 architectures and run regularized evolution for 240 iterations.
+In each iteration, we first pick up the best architecture from 64 sampled architectures from the population as the parent architecture, and generate 8 child architectures to update the population.

 \item \textbf{Model Selection.} We follow the evaluation protocols in AutoCTR~\cite{song2020towards} and split each target dataset into 3 sets: training (80\%), validation (10\%) and testing (10\%).
-During weight-sharing neural architecture search, we train the supernet on the training set and select the top-15 subnets that has the best performance on the validation set.
-To obtain the best subnet, we train the top-15 models from scratch with reduced embedding table size, and select the subnet with best validation performance.
-Finally, we evaluate the best subnet with full embedding table by training it from scratch, and computing the performance metrics (e.g., Log Loss, AUC) on test split. \end{itemize}
+During weight-sharing neural architecture search, we train the supernet on the training set and select the top-15 subnets on the validation set.
+We train the top-15 models from scratch, and select the best subnet as the final architecture, namely, NASRecNet. \end{itemize}